ucdavis-bioinformatics-training/2020-Epigenetics_Workshop/data_analysis/chip_atac/atac_R.md

 <embed src="./ATAC-05-DiffBind/Nucleosome_Free_Regions_score.pdf" width="80%" height="80%" frameborder="0" allowfullscreen>

 ### Transcription Start Site (TSS) Enrichment Score

 TSS enrichment score is a raio between aggregate distribution of reads centered on TSSs and that flanking the corresponding TSSs.
 TSS score = the depth of TSS (each 100bp window within 1000 bp each side) / the depth of end flanks (100bp each end).
 TSSE score = max(mean(TSS score in each window)).
 TSS enrichment score is calculated according to the definition at https://www.encodeproject.org/data-standards/terms/#enrichment.
-Transcription start site (TSS) enrichment values are dependent on the reference files used; cutoff values for high quality data are listed in the following table from https://www.encodeproject.org/atac-seq/.
+Transcription start site (TSS) enrichment values are dependent on the reference files used.

 ```r
 tsse <- TSSEscore(gals[[1]], txs)